webhr banner

 Artificial Intelligence (AI) and Machine Learning (ML)

-AI and ML are increasingly used in HR analytics to improve predictive accuracy and automate decision-making.
+AI and ML are increasingly used in Human Resource Analytics to improve predictive accuracy and automate decision-making.
 These technologies analyze large amounts of data, identify patterns, and make recommendations.
 They help organizations predict outcomes like employee turnover or performance with greater precision.

 People Analytics for Personalization